 Under the Related Person Policy, proposed related person transactions are reported to the Chairman of the Audit Committee.
 The Chairman will assess, with the assistance of counsel, if appropriate, whether the proposed transaction would be a related person transaction and, if so, the proposed related person transaction shall be submitted to the Audit Committee for consideration.
-In determining whether to approve or ratify the proposed related person transaction, the Committee will consider, among other things, whether the related person transaction is in, or is not inconsistent with, the best interests of the Company and its shareholders, and, where applicable, whether the terms of such transaction are comparable to those that could be obtained in arms-length dealings with an unrelated third party.
-The Audit Committee notifies the related person of its determination.
+In determining whether to approve or ratify the proposed related person transaction, the Audit Committee will consider, among other things, whether the related person transaction is in, or is not inconsistent with, the best interests of the Company and its shareholders, and, where applicable, whether the terms of such transaction are comparable to those that could be obtained in arms-length dealings with an unrelated third party.
+The Audit Committee notifies the related person of its determination

 Mr. Benedetti, the Company's Executive Vice President, Chief Financial Officer and Chief Operating Officer, is the sole owner of ICD Holding, Inc. ("ICD Holding"), which is the parent corporation to its wholly-owned subsidiary DCI Commercial, Inc. ("DCI Commercial").
 Mr. Benedetti became the sole owner of ICD Holding in 2002.
 The Company and DCI Commercial have been jointly named in litigation regarding the activities of DCI Commercial while it was an operating subsidiary of an affiliate of the Company.
 DCI Commercial has entered into a Litigation Cost Sharing Agreement with the Company whereby the Company agreed to fund all costs of litigation against the Company and DCI Commercial, including DCI Commercial's portion of the cost of the litigation.
-To date, DCI Commercial's cumulative portion of costs associated with the litigation and funded by the Company is \$3.4 million and is secured by the proceeds of any counterclaims that DCI Commercial may pursue in the litigation.
+To date, DCI Commercial's cumulative portion of costs associated with the litigation and funded by the Company is \$3.5 million and is secured by the proceeds of any counterclaims that DCI Commercial may receive in the litigation.
 Litigation costs paid by the Company on behalf of DCI Commercial are loans and carry simple interest at the rate of Prime plus 8% per annum.
-At December 31, 2010, the total amount due the Company under the Litigation Cost Sharing Agreement, including interest, was \$6.9 million.
+At December 31, 2011, the total amount due the Company under the Litigation Cost Sharing Agreement, including interest, was \$7.4 million.
 ICD Holding has no assets other than its interest in DCI Commercial.
 Neither ICD Holding nor Mr. Benedetti expects to derive any monetary benefit from the arrangement other than the funding of the litigation costs.
 Neither ICD Holding nor DCI Commercial has made any payments to the Company.
+The Audit Committee has approved the Litigation Cost Sharing Agreement in accordance with our Related Person Policy.

-PROPOSAL FOUR
+PROPOSAL THREE